OctopusDeploy/blog/blog/2021-10/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 ### Download the same version of Octopus you're already using

-You’ll need your existing Octopus version to:
+You need your existing Octopus version to:

 - [roll back if there's a problem](#Roll-back-if-something-goes-wrong)
-- install on clone or test environment if using one of our recommended [strategies to avoid risk](#Strategies-to-avoid-risk).
+- install on a clone or test environment if using one of our recommended [strategies to avoid risk](#Strategies-to-avoid-risk).

 To check your version, open the Octopus Web Portal and click the question mark in Octopus’s top right.
 The version number is at the top of the dropdown.